-- 1. Improved algorithm for assigning time divisions to partitions.
-We originally expected, StartDate partitioning to help TDM and TDM+C significantly.
-However, we discovered that the random partition assignment strategy that we employed did not exactly match TDM's naive time division assignment strategy, which ended up redistributing most of the leaves among the nodes.
-We still feel that StartDate partitioning will help the TDM variants perform better but we need a better time division assignment policy that attempts to minimize the number of leaves redistributed among the processing nodes. - 2.
+- Improved algorithm for assigning global partitions to nodes.
+For the TDM variants, we currently assign global partitions to worker nodes in a naive manner.
+We therefore need a better global partition assignment policy that attempts to minimize the number of leaves redistributed.
+In effect, this would lower network costs and improve performance. - 2.
 Impact of skew.
-We expect PM to outperform TDM+C in queries with heavy tuple placement skew and/or selection skew [13].
-Tuple placement skew occurs when the number of tuples are not evenly distributed physically amongst all the worker nodes before a query is initiated.
-Selection skew happens when some nodes return more candidate tuples than other nodes.
 In a temporal aggregate query with tuple placement and/or selection skew, some worker nodes will complete its local aggregation tree faster than other nodes.
+We expect PM to outperform TDM+C in queries with heavy tuple placement skew and/or selection skew [10].
 However, the specific impact of skew should be investigated. - 3.
-Aggregate functions.
-Our experiments only considered scalar aggregates, which provide a single result at each point in time.
-Aggregate functions, for example listing the average salary by rank, should also be parallelized.
-We hypothesize that the algorithms that excel in small configurations would also work well with aggregate functions.

-- 4. Load balancing.
+Load balancing.
 As mentioned in the empirical section, uneven computing time on the processing nodes as caused by dataset characteristics, and system load make nodes unnecessarily wait idly for more loaded nodes.
-Strategies for balancing the loads among the nodes would help reduce idle-waiting and improve parallel algorithm performance. - 5.
-Real-world Dataset.
+Strategies for balancing the loads among the nodes would help reduce idle-waiting and improve parallel algorithm performance. - 4.
+Real-world dataset.
 All the experiments we have conducted so far have been on synthetic datasets.
-We therefore feel that testing the parallel algorithms on an actual dataset would provide a better understanding of how the parallel algorithms will perform in a realistic setting. - 6.
-Disk-paging strategies.
+We therefore feel that testing the parallel algorithms on an actual dataset would provide a better understanding of how the parallel algorithms will perform in a realistic setting.

+- 5. Disk-paging strategies.
 Our proposed algorithms rely solely on main memory for storing runtime information, which include merged lists, aggregation trees and, message queues.
-A disk-paging strategy that is aware of how the parallel algorithms work will allow the algorithms to handle larger dataset sizes. - 7.
-Other Parallel Architectures.
-All of our experiments were done on a shared-nothing Pentium cluster.
-The algorithms should also be studied on other multi-node architectures, such as shared disk and shared memory configurations, to ascertain the performance tradeoffs of these algorithms under alternate conditions.
+A disk-paging strategy that is aware of how the parallel algorithms work will allow the algorithms to handle larger dataset sizes. - 6.
+Deeper sensitivity analysis to other factors.
+We have studied the effects of different parameters on the proposed algorithms.
+It is obvious, however, that other factors such as long-lived tuples and data distribution, among others, would affect the proposed techniques.
+Studying these effects is a ripe area for further research.

+6 Acknowledgement

+We would like to thank Minseok Park for his great work on generating performance numbers for this research effort.